DinMo

 Conclusion

-The end of third-party cookies is near, and taking a lead is essential.
+The restrictions on third-party cookies is near, and taking a lead is essential.
 It is important to explore new alternatives today: new channels, new A/B testing campaigns, and new exploited data.

 At DinMo, we help you use your 1st-party data in all your tools.
 If you want to learn more, feel free to contact us.